aphawkins/elite-the-sharp-kind/docs/issues.md

 - Bits of hidden surfaces on ships sometimes show through.
 - Buying more than 255g of Gold/Platinum doesn't work.
 It didn't in the original Elite either.
 Broken as designed.
 - Add more Sun styles
+- Make window resizable
+- Use System.Numerics for all matrix and vector maths
+- Separate tactics from rendering?